sharadalt/sharadalt.github.io/_portfolio/blocipedia2.md

 <a href="https://github.com/sharadalt/blocipedea" style="font-family:Times New Roman;"><strong>https://github.com/sharadalt/blocipedea</strong></a>
 <br>

 Micropedia application provides the solution for you with multiple features and in a cost effective manner.
 Once you are registered, You can create free Markdown wikis using Micropedia.
 You can pay minimal money and have your own private wikis/documents and collaborate with colleagues.
+The application is still in test mode.
+You will not be charged now.
+Don't be afraid to play with it.
 Bocipedia provides wiki CRUD operations as well.

 Micropedia is built in Ruby on Rails framework with MVC architecture.
-It uses html , CSS and bootstrap-sass to stylize.
+It uses html , CSS.
+It uses bootstrap-sass to stylize.
+It uses responsive web design.
 It uses ruby gems to achieve some of it's tasks.
-It uses SQLite for it's database needs.
+It uses SQLite for it's database needs in developmment mode and PostgreSQL in production mode, on Heroku.

 Now comes the fun part!
 How is the look and feel of Micropedia?
 Come on in, Let us explore it!

-<h5>If you want to play with the real code follow the link on heroku</h5>
+<h5>If you want to play with the live application follow the link on heroku</h5>

 <a href="https://still-brushlands-55985.herokuapp.com">Blocipedia_live</a>
 <br>